IBMAppModernization/kube101/Lab3/README.md

     redis-master-q9zg7   1/1       Running   0          2d
     ```

-- Let us test the redis standalone:
+- Let us test the redis standalone - update command with the pod name from your output:

     ```text
     $ oc exec -it redis-master-q9zg7 redis-cli